Lemaqwq/Score-Entropy-Discrete-Diffusion/README.md

 #### 🐍 Conda
 If you use the above docker image, this step can be skipped, because the conda env has been well prepared in it.
+Please also refer to the original <a href="https://github.com/louaaron/Score-Entropy-Discrete-Diffusion" target="_blank">SEDD</a> repo for more detailed conda environment setup instruction!
 ```bash
 # Create and activate conda environment
 conda env create -f environment.yml